launchdarkly/c-server-sdk/tests/cmake_projects/README.md

 ## CMake test setup

 The toplevel `CMakeLists.txt` in each subdirectory is responsible for setting up the actual CTest tests that configure and build the projects.

+Note, the logic described below is encapsulated in two macros defined in `DeclareProjectTest.cmake`, so that that new tests don't need to copy boilerplate.

-This is generally done in two phases:
+Test creation is generally done in two phases:
 1) Make a test that configures the project (simulating `cmake .. [options]`)
 2) Make a test that builds the project (simulating `cmake --build .`)

 The tests are ordered via `set_tests_properties` to ensure the configure test runs before the build test, as would be expected.

-The toplevel `CMakeLists.txt` harbors additional complexity because these tests are executed in CI on multiple types of executors (Windows/Mac/Linux) in various configurations.
+The test creation logic harbors additional complexity because these tests are executed in CI on multiple types of executors (Windows/Mac/Linux) in various configurations.

 In particular, some environment variables must be forwarded to each test project CMake configuration.